-How to choose campervan gadgets that are worthy of precious space in your van
+How to choose campervan gadgets that are worthy of precious space

 Most “campervan gadgets” blog posts include a lot of cool but unnecessary stuff that will either turn into clutter in your van, or get pushed out by more necessary equipment.